Major U.S. Indices Hit Weeks' Largest Decline!

 Tesla’s positive news came on the back of decreasing sales costs per vehicle from its Shanghai factory and expectations of slight growth in deliveries for 2024.
 The company also projected a more than double year-on-year increase for its energy storage deployments in 2024.

 Among other significant market movements, McDonald's stock saw a decline of over 5%.
-This downturn followed the Centers for Disease Control and Prevention (CDC) report indicating an outbreak of E
+This downturn followed the Centers for Disease Control and Prevention (CDC) report indicating an outbreak of E. coli infections linked to food in ten states across the US.
+Such news has undeniably shaken consumer confidence and contributed to investor anxiety around the fast-food giant’s operations.

 Leave a Reply